- Fritz's Newsletter

 I don’t recall the narrator’s exact wording, but it went something like “Our food is bad, the weather sucks, and we lost our empire… but we still make some damn good TV.”
 And about television?
 They’d earned every right to brag.

-Jeremy Clarkson had yet to be fired from “Top Gear”, and “Doctor Who” had been on a strong run with both David Tennant & Matt Smith at the controls of the TARDIS.
+Jeremy Clarkson had yet to be fired from “Top Gear”, and “Doctor Who” had been on a strong run with both David Tennant & Matt Smith at the knobs and levers of the TARDIS.

-I didn’t really follow anything else the BBC offered, but for me - those two shows were plenty impressive on their own.
+I didn’t really follow anything else the BBC had on offer, but for me - those two shows were plenty impressive on their own.
 The Top Gear crew, in particular, helped me laugh during some of the hardest years of my life.

 Maybe more important, that show might’ve been the only thing my dad & I - who were always at odds - could connect over back then.
 In fact, some of the only happy memories of my early teenage years were sitting the couch & watching it with my family.